 Keep the back of your head and your neck protected in the cold.

-10. Keep your navel button covered.
+10. Don’t expose your navel button.

 It’s probably the most important acupoint in the entire body – 神阙穴 – which is located where your navel button is.
 Before winter even comes, across all seasons and weather, you should always keep this spot well-covered.